SB 451, CA Historic Rehabilitation Tax Credit

 State rehab tax credits allow a property owner to claim a percentage of their rehabilitation expenses against state income taxes and are usually designed to complement the Federal Rehabilitation Tax Credit.
 These revenue-enhancing programs more than pay for the initial one-time economic cost of the rehabilitation credit.
 Studies show that a third of the initial cost of a credit is paid back during the construction phase, prior to the issuance of any credit.
 Missouri reported that one project generated enough in new sales and income taxes to repay the state for the tax credit within the first five years.
 The California program will include a project analysis to calculate the return on investment to the state.

-To learn more, see sample letters, and to keep up-to-date on the latest developments with SB 451, please visit the California Preservation Foundation's website.
+To keep up-to-date on the latest developments with SB 451 and its eventual roll out, please visit the California Preservation Foundation's website.